Last updated on:

 Scanned PDFs present a special challenge: Word imports them as images rather than editable text unless you have OCR (Optical Character Recognition) capability.
 For scanned documents requiring text editing, Google Drive's conversion or dedicated OCR tools become necessary.

-The advantage over cloud methods: everything processes locally on your computer with zero privacy concerns about uploading sensitive documents.
+The advantage over cloud methods: everything is processed locally on your computer, with zero privacy concerns about uploading sensitive documents.

 Read also: How to redact in Word: Top 4 methods